-The Massachusetts Environmental Health Association (MEHA) is an affiliate of the National Environmental Health Association (NEHA), which was incorporated in 1937.
-MEHA was established in 1948 and is a non-profit association organized for charitable and educational purposes.
+Established in 1948, MEHA is a non-profit association organized for charitable and educational purposes.
 The goal and purpose of MEHA is to provide quality training and educational programs while also providing the opportunity for members to meet and exchange ideas and information with other professionals in the field of Public and Environmental Health.

 Wonder what’s happening with risk factor violations across the country?
 EcoSure Health Department Intelligence has collected public health department inspection data for more than 1.75 million facilities encompassing 2300 or 82% of the total jurisdictions in the US and Canada and analyzed the data.
 Learn about what we can do to improve food service safety and then use your inspection data to see if your jurisdiction is similar.
 Date: Friday, October 25, 2019 Time: 2:00PM - 3:00PM ET Presenter: Mandy…